-Kathryn Jones with officials on Tuesday.
-She was shocked to learn how they tracked her down for this interview.
+Kathryn Jones with lottery officials.
+She was shocked and pleased to learn how they tracked her down for this interview.

-Because Kathryn Jones, a 55-year-old married engineer, had bought the ticket in Cambridge, Ontario last year - then lost it.
-For most Silverites, that would be the end of it.
+Because Kathryn Jones, a 55-year-old married engineer, had bought the Lotto Max ticket in Cambridge, Ontario the previous year - then lost it.
+For most lotto players, that would be the end of it.

 When she heard about the unclaimed ticket through newscasts, she thought nothing more of it until she was confronted with the astounding news on her doorstep.